 Britain’s first deaf photographer - Walton R. Burrell (1863-1944)

-As a deaf photographer, I do ongoing research into the history of deaf photography so that my own practice is rooted in a deeper understanding of deaf history and culture.
+As a deaf photographer, I also do ongoing research into the history of deaf photography so that my own practice is rooted in a deeper understanding of deaf history and culture.

 As far as my current research goes, Walton R. Burrell (1863-1944) appears to be Britain’s first working deaf photographer.